dharmatech/clos/README.md

 team packaged it for Mosh.
 I ran into some issues in getting Sloma's original version running.
 So I tweaked Mosh's version to work with other implementations.
 The basic test program [test.sps](https://github.com/dharmatech/clos/blob/master/test.sps) runs in Chez, Ikarus, and Ypsilon.
-Ironically, this more portable version doesn't appear to work with Mosh! :-) I.e. the test program doesn't complete successfully.
-Hints on that welcome!
+You can load the libraries into Mosh, but the `test.sps` doesn't pass due to a [bug in Mosh](http://code.google.com/p/mosh-scheme/issues/detail?id=202) (thanks to David Banks for help with that).

 The only dependency is [surfage](https://github.com/dharmatech/surfage).